Naereen/web-sphinx/callme.en.rst

 If you are *not* a *spammer*, go on, you can use one of these email addresses:

-- `Lilian dot Besson at ac-nice dot fr <mailto:Lilian dot Besson at ac-nice dot fr>`_
+- `Lilian dot Besson at ac-strasbourg dot fr <mailto:Lilian dot Besson at ac-strasbourg dot fr>`_
-- `Lilian dot Besson at ens-rennes dot fr <mailto:Lilian dot Besson at ens-rennes dot fr>`_
+- `Lilian dot Besson at crans dot org <mailto:Lilian dot Besson at crans dot org>`_

 .. note::